zakkycrypt01/ab-irepair/ORDER_MANAGEMENT_README.md

 ## How It Works

 ### Order Flow
-1. Customer places order on checkout page
+1. Customer places order on checkout page with bank transfer details
-2. Order is saved to database with unique ID
+2. Order is saved to database with unique ID and payment transfer ID
-3. Telegram notification sent to admin users
+3. Telegram notification sent to admin users with payment information
 4. Customer redirected to thank you page with receipt
 5. Receipt can be printed or downloaded
+6. Admin can verify payment using the transfer ID

+### Payment System
+- **Bank Transfer Only**: No credit card information is stored
+- **Transfer ID Required**: Customers must provide bank transfer reference ID
+- **Payment Verification**: Payment status can be updated by admin
+- **Secure Processing**: No sensitive payment data stored in system

 ### Telegram Notification Format
 ```